spectrum-health-systems/myavatool-web-service/doc/man/manual.md

 ## MAWS FEATURES
 * Several built-in tools and utilities for use with myAvatar™
+* Does not require Java to be installed
 * A solid foundation to build additional custom tools and utilities

 ## MAWS REQUIREMENTS
-* A location to host the Avatool Web Service
-* Access to your myAvatar™ environments from the Avatool Web Service via HTTPS
+* A location to host MAWS that is available to your my myAvatar™ environments via HTTPS

 ## ABOUT THIS MANUAL
-Some components of the Avatool Web Service will need to be customized before they can be used at your organization.

-These components, and the customization that they require, are detailed various documents in this repository.
-You'll know what needs to be changed, and what it needs to be changed to, as long as you follow the instructions
+This manual will cover:
+  * [Hosting](manual-hosting-maws.md) MAWS for use in your myAvatar™ environment(s)
+  * [Importing](manual-importing-maws.md) MAWS into your myAvatar™ environment(s)
+  * How to create [ScriptLink events](manual-scriptlink-events.md) to utilize MAWS
+  * How to use the built in MAWS [requests](manual-maws-requests.md), including customizing them for your organization
+  * How to [create your own](manual-custom-myavatar-web-services.md) custom web service for myAvatar™